Naereen/My-Munin-plugins/README.md

 ## Wishlist for future plugins
 I would like to be able to use [Munin](http://www.munin-monitoring.org/) to monitor:

 - [ ] number of documents and number of pages printed by my laptop.
-Should already be available from [this list](http://gallery.munin-monitoring.org/printing-index.html)!
+FIXME Should already be available from [this list](http://gallery.munin-monitoring.org/printing-index.html)!
 - [ ] number of songs played by my music player [GMusicBrowser](http://gmusicbrowser.org) ([by @squentin](https://github.com/squentin/gmusicbrowser/)),
 - [ ] number of open tabs, windows and panes in [Sublime Text 3](https://www.sublimetext.com/3dev),
 - [ ] number of open tabs and windows in [Firefox](https://www.mozilla.org/en-US/firefox/central/),